 Whatever you’re looking for, Grand Cayman has something for everyone.
 From adventure, relaxation, fine dining, scuba diving and the clearest water that I have ever seen, Grand Cayman has it all.
 We love the island and so do many people around the world who have a second home on the island.
 What a great place to escape the cold and spend your winters on this cosmopolitan island.
-Here are 9 things to do on the island.

 If you ever wanted to scuba dive, then Grand Cayman is the best place to do it.
 From beginners to advanced diving, the waters off Grand Cayman offers some of the best snorkeling and scuba diving in the Caribbean.
 Popular dive sites include the wreck of the USS Kittiwake, Devil’s Grotto, Sunset Point, and Babylon.

 If you want to try scuba diving for the first time, make sure you try Living the Dream Divers.
 They are excellent for first-time divers and we really enjoyed our dive with them.
 They have all the equipment you need.
 All you need is your swimsuit.
 We dove to 40 feet and saw lobster, stingrays, and colorful fish.

 One of the most popular things to in Grand Cayman is a trip to Stingray City.
 This collection of shallow sandbars features southern stingrays that have been fed by local fishermen for decades.
 You can pet and interact with them in the shallow water.
 You can give them a kiss too!

 It takes a few minutes to get used to them swimming around you, but it doesn’t take long to get comfortable in the water.
 Make sure you take a snorkel with you and swim with them under the water.